-- Where disciplinary proceedings are invoked against any subject of a Disclosure as a result of a this Policy, CTSI may require that the name of the person making the Disclosure be privately revealed to the person subject to such proceedings.
-This shall be a determination left to the discretion of the Tribal Court.
+- Where disciplinary proceedings are invoked against any subject of a Disclosure as a result of this Policy, CTSI may require that the name of the person making the Disclosure be privately revealed to the person subject to such proceedings.
+This shall be a determination left to the discretion of the Siletz Tribal Court.

 - CTSI encourages Whistleblowers to put their name to any Disclosure they make, but any Whistleblower may also make anonymous Disclosure pursuant to the procedures set forth below.
 In responding to an anonymous Disclosure, the Organization will pay due regard to fairness to any individual named in the Disclosure, the seriousness of the issue raised, the credibility of the information or allegations in the Disclosure, and the prospect of an effective investigation.